College & Career Development

 Juniors take the ACT in early March each year as part of the state mandated testing requirements.
 This will be provided by the school without any cost to the student.

-This score can be used for admission applications, so please take the test seriously.
-Students can have their scores sent to 4 seperate colleges for free at the time of the test OR they can wait to see their score and submit scores for a fee.
+This score can be used for admission to post-secondary institutions (four year universities and technical colleges), so please take the test seriously.
+Students can have their scores sent to 4 separate colleges for FREE when they register for the ACT OR they can wait to receive their score and submit to colleges for a fee directly from ACT after the test.

-Even though all juniors will take the test in March, students have the ability to take the ACT multiple times.
-In general, schools will accept the highest composite score submitted for acceptance purposes.
+While all juniors will take the test in March, students have the ability to take the ACT multiple times.
+In general, schools will accept the highest composite score submitted for acceptance purposes, yet this varies by institution.

 Sending your scores

 When you receive your score report in the mail, SAVE IT.
 You will need your ACT Student ID to access your scores online.
-Follow the instructions via this link to send your scores to different scores than you request upon taking the test.
+Follow the instructions via this link to send your scores to different schools than you requested upon taking the test.

 Please follow the link to register for the ACT.
 Please be sure to follow instructions closely and pay attention to deadlines.